databrickslabs/ucx/README.md

 so that you'll be able to [scope the migration](docs/assessment.md) and execute the [group migration workflow](#group-migration-workflow).

 The [README notebook](#readme-notebook), which can be found in the installation folder contains further instructions and explanations of the different ucx workflows & dashboards.
-Once the migration is scoped, you can start executing the [table migration workflow](#table-migration-workflow).
+Once the migration is scoped, you can start with the [table migration process](#Table-Migration).

 More workflows, like notebook code migration are coming in future releases.